intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 This section provides a quick start example for you to run Analytics Zoo Cluster Serving.
 To simplify the examples, we use docker to run Cluster Serving in these examples.
 If you do not have docker installed, [install docker]() first.

 Download Analytics Zoo latest release [here]() to your local repository and go to `analytics-zoo/docker/cluster-serving/`.
-Download the model [here]() and copy the files to your `analytics-zoo/docker/cluster-serving/model` directory.
+We have prepared a small Tensorflow model in your `analytics-zoo/docker/cluster-serving/model` directory.
 Your directory content should be:
 ```
 cluster-serving |
-               -- |model
+               -- | model
                  -- frozen_graph.pb
+                 -- graph_meta.json
 ```
 Then use one command to start Cluster Serving.
 ```